 Our Board has affirmatively determined that all of our directors are independent as defined by Nasdaq Marketplace Rule 5605(a)(1) and our own corporate governance guidelines, with the exception of Mr. Smith who is employed as our president and chief executive officer.
-In making its determination that Mr. Chrysler is independent, the Board considered that until the end of 2015, Mr. Chrysler was a principal owner and CEO of Modern Building Inc., a construction company where he continues to be employed in a nonexecutive position; the terms of Mr. Chrysler's employment, including the fact that he receives no incentive compensation for business that Modern Building may do with TriCo; that Modern Building provided construction services to TriCo related to new and existing facilities for aggregate payments of \$2,289,000 during 2016, and the amount of those payments relative to Modern Building's total gross revenues for the year.
+In making its determination that Mr. Chrysler is independent, the Board considered that until the end of 2015, Mr. Chrysler was a principal owner and CEO of Modern Building Inc., a construction company where he continues to be employed in a nonexecutive position; the terms of Mr. Chrysler's employment, including the fact that he receives no incentive compensation for business that Modern Building may do with TriCo; that Modern Building provided construction services to TriCo related to new and existing facilities for aggregate payments of \$8,130,000 (including pass-through expenses) during 2017, and the amount of those payments relative to Modern Building's total gross revenues for the year.